 Unity of Command 2

-We’d have been very surprised if the recently-released Unity of Command 2 wasn’t good enough to knock the original game off its top spot.
+We’d have been very surprised if Unity of Command 2 wasn’t recognised by history as good enough to knock the original game off its top spot.
 UoC 1 will always be remembered as a wonderful simple wargame, and a great gateway into the hobby, but Unity of Command 2 just takes all of the core concepts and turns it up to 11.
 Better visuals, better mechanics, better scenarios… it’s a knock-out sequel.

 Common criticisms of the first game usually centre around it being more of a puzzle than a “true” wargame, which is a similar accusation levied against games like Panzer Corps.
 You can still see traces of that in Unity of Command 2’s design – many scenarios present you with an initial set-piece or deadlock that you need to break through – but the ways in which you can achieve it have multiplied.
 Plus, once you do break-through it’s still a pretty gripping fight to claim your objectives, and the AI will punish and push through to your back-lines if it sees an exploitable gap.